Ruth First Fellowship

 The Ruth First Fellowship is a prestigious award made by the University of Witwatersrand that enables journalists, writers, researchers, film makers or photographers to pursue in-depth projects that can be presented in ways that influence thinking, discussion and debate in South Africa.
 Our goal is to support a new generation of public intellectuals capable of immersing themselves deeply in the most pressing issues and ideas of the day, engage in original research and to tell great stories – presenting their work in ways that can engage a new generation of audiences.

 The fellowship is intended to allow Fellows to pursue an in-depth project of original research.
-It should be groundbreaking and in keeping with the tradition of Ruth First’s politically and socially relevant research and journalism.
-In addition to financial support, the Fellowship program will provide mentorship and feedback aimed at developing the Fellows’ understanding of their research, and deepening their skills in communicating their research to audiences.
-We welcome applications from writers, journalists, film-makers, photographers, and researchers.
+It should be ground-breaking and in keeping with the tradition of Ruth First’s politically and socially relevant research and journalism.